open-amt-cloud-toolkit/docs/docs/Reference/EA/RPCConfiguration/rpcgoConfiguration.md

         <figcaption>Figure 3: Enterprise Assistant HTTP Server Started</figcaption>
     </figure>

-14. Enterprise Assistant will now wait and listen for RPC-Go to make requests to either add Computers or issue/revoke Certificates.
+14. Enterprise Assistant will now wait and listen for RPC-Go to make requests to issue Certificates signed by Microsoft CA.

 <br>